 Alan and I take a short walk, creating our own photo tour.
 Wisteria blooms purple in the side yard of a stone house.

 Orange poppies grown alongside the road.
 And then there are the colorful shutters of the stone houses, we could spend hours taking photos here.

 But we couldn’t leave the village without sampling a glass of Pietra.
 The amber-colored Corsican beer is brewed from a mix of chestnut flour and malt.
 If there had been time, we would have enjoyed a third one.
 Yes, it’s good.

 Not up for a shore excursion when your ship visits this lovely spot on Corsica?
 Here are more things to do in Ajaccio from the official tourism website:

 - Place Marechal-Force

 - Maison Bonaparte (very popular restaurant)

 - Eglise St-Jean Baptiste, 12th century stone church rebuilt in 15th century to the neo-Gothic style

 - Hotel de Ville (town hall) Empire-style grand salon contains portraits of the Bonaparte family

 Are you looking for even more adventure?
-We found the following experiences offered at Get Your Guide:
+We found many independent shore excursion experiences in Corsica offered at Get Your Guide.